 They're knowledgeable enough to give you good social advice, but are trying to boil everything down to one overarching principle

 It takes a quite a while to properly explain how to do most skills.
-Someone may be able to do that, but they either don't have the time sit with you for hours and break everything down, or they think it would be better to tie everything together into a succinct nugget of wisdom.
-The problem is if you try to reduce hundreds of small concepts into a sentence it often becomes general to the point of being meaningless.
+Someone may be able to do that, but they either don't have the time to sit with you for hours and break everything down, or they think it would be better to tie everything together into a succinct nugget of wisdom.
+The problem is if you try to reduce dozens of small concepts into a sentence it often becomes general to the point of being meaningless.

 They're knowledgeable enough to give you good social advice, but don't feel like doing much to help

 Instead they'll give you a quick, hackneyed suggestion and hope that satisfies you.

 Try not to take banal social advice personally